my12parsecs/md-ghpages/README.md

 The URL is going to be `https://{YOURHANDLE}.github.io/{REPONAME}`.
 You can make a folder with an index.md and it will be the subpage like `https://{YOURHANDLE}.github.io/{REPONAME}/{FOLDERNAME}`.

+Turn on GitHub Pages in your github repo settings.
+Settings -> Pages -> Branch-> main